paulagent/freshworks_app/README.md

 As a good practice rule, do not reinvent wheels.
 I am not start from the scratch.
 This project start from a boilerplate code base that I found in Github.

+Regarding to time field, I save time to UTC format as users may come from different timezone.

 I deployed this project on AWS ec2 cloud platfrom.
 It deployed by elastic beantalk service.
 It connecting to RDS postgres database.
 On local devlopment, I using a postgres docker instance as datasource.
 It easy to build and run in local comparing to install a read database.